-Southeastern requires scores on the American College Test (ACT) of all beginning freshmen and transfer students who do not have at least three semesters hours of college English and three semester hours of college mathematics.
+Southeastern requires scores on the American College Test (ACT) from all beginning freshmen and transfer students who have less than 12 hours of college credit.
 The ACT battery of test scores is used for admission and placement purposes.
 The test may be taken more than once in order to improve scores.

 The test is administered at a number of centers in Louisiana as well as centers in other states and foreign countries.
 Administration dates are Saturdays in the months of October, December, February, April and June.
 High school juniors and seniors who plan to enter Southeastern should register to take the test at one of these times.
 The necessary materials for registering to take the test may be obtained from the high school guidance counselor, the high school principal, or the Southeastern Testing Office.
+All beginning freshmen must have taken the ACT prior to registering for classes.
+Athletes must have taken the ACT no later than June for Fall registration and October for Spring registration.